Kingston Central (Jamaica Parliament constituency)

 Kingston Central is a parliamentary constituency represented in the House of Representatives of the Jamaican Parliament.
 It elects one Member of Parliament MP by the first past the post system of election.

+History

+In the 2025 Jamaican general election, Steve McGreggor from the People's National Party was defeated by Donovan Williams, after provisional reports listed him as the winner.

 Boundaries

 The constituency covers the Allman Town and Rae Town areas of Kingston.